By Ira Wallace

 Sowing Seeds Indoors

-As winter fades away, gardeners throughout Virginia are enthusiastically starting their spring vegetable gardens.
-Those in the Tidewater will be planting in open ground, while those in the Piedmont and mountains must plant more cautiously or under cover.
-February throughout the state is marked by rapid and unpredictable weather changes, occasionally moving from 70°F highs to 25°F lows, with freezing rain and snow, almost overnight.
+As winter fades away, gardeners throughout South Carolina are enthusiastically starting their spring vegetable gardens.
+Those along the coast will be planting in open ground, while those in the Piedmont and mountains must plant more cautiously or under cover.
+February is marked by rapid and unpredictable weather changes, occasionally moving from 70°F highs to 25°F lows, with freezing rain and snow, almost overnight.
 To take advantage of the increasing warmth and be prepared for the unpredictable cold spells, the savvy food gardener makes liberal use of flats and transplanting.
 Spun polyester row covers, low tunnels, and hoop houses help us plant earlier and guarantee our crops get off to a strong start.

 Great Garden Gear